-Changes in the display advertising market made it easier for publishers to work with more sources of demand (advertising-lingo for sources of advertisements).
+A new tool in the advertising technology industry (Header Bidding) made it easier for publishers to work with more sources of demand (advertising-lingo for sources of advertisements).
 AppNexus needed a simplified version of their enterprise product for smaller publishers to access our demand.

-When Jello started the product was a small experiment.
-With limited support team members playing multiple roles.
-In addition to being the lead designer I also took on some of the product management tasks.
+I was the the lead product designer on the project.
 Overall this included working with the research team, getting requirements from stakeholders, helping to plan the roadmap, and owning the final UX and visual design of the product.

 Jello was a completely new product, with a new user type, which meant we couldn't use our regular research roster.
 It's also requires a certain level of knowledge to use, so we couldn't interview people on the street.